 The St. Mark’s brochure predominantly feature caucasian students, yet there were none to be seen when I first entered the college.

 I return back to see my father and sister in the hotel.
-Apparently while I was in the college, they also went around with Doddy.
-They went to visit some universities around the city, such as Murdoch, Curtin, or Edith Cowan.
+Apparently while I was in the college, they went around with Doddy again.
+They visited some universities around the city, such as Murdoch, Curtin, or Edith Cowan.
 They gather some brochures which were given to me so I can use them for reference.

 We browse around the area to see if there are any good restaurants around.
 Back then, there were 2 or 3 restaurants near the campus, one Italian, one Vietnamese, and one that I already forgotten (I think it was a fish and chips, but I’m not sure).
 All of them were located just across the road from the Queens pub over there.